stonegray/ableton-licence-backup/README.md

 ## Want to help?

 I'm looking for users who are activating Abelton to use the offline activation and send me the `.auz` files, and their `Unlock.cfg` files.
-You can redact your serial number and responce code if you want, although these can't be used to activate or do anything nefarious with your licence.

 These will be used to help document parts of the file format we currently don't know, or only partially understand, such as DistrobutionType.

 Specifically I'm looking for:
   - `.auz`/`.cfg` from a Trial or time limited installation
-  - `.auz`/`.cfg` from Intro or Standard (I only need the first line of the .auz for these)
-  - `.auz`/`.cfg` from Ableton 9.x
-  - Any other weird licence files you might have kicking around

 I already have enough data from Suite and Lite owners, thanks everybody for the help!